exercism/rust/exercises/practice/say/.docs/instructions.append.md

 input.
 It is much easier to make a function deal with all valid inputs, rather than requiring the user of your module to handle errors.

-Adding 'and' into number text has not been implemented in test cases.

 ### Extension

 Add capability of converting up to the max value for u64: `18_446_744_073_709_551_615`.